 - Provide to the IAFF, on an annual basis, a roster of all individuals trained to the IAFF FGS Operations Level.

 The IAFF will provide a custom certificate template for the fire department to issue to members successfully completing training.

-A Limited IAFF FGS License is granted to allow the use the IAFF FGS Program for purposes of training fire fighters when the training is not provided or available from their department.
-The Limited License is granted only upon the express conditions that the Licensee may only administer the IAFF FGS Program for a fire department that already possesses a complete and valid Full License from the IAFF.
-Any attempt by the Limited Licensee to use only a portion of the IAFF FGS Program or to use the IAFF FGS Program without the proper safety measures and IAFF-Certified FGS Instructors is inconsistent with the scope of this License, and is therefore prohibited.
+A Limited IAFF FGS License is granted to allow the use of the IAFF FGS Program for purposes of training fire fighters in the 24-hour Operations Course when the training is not provided or available from their department.
+The Limited License is granted only upon the express conditions that the Licensee may only administer the IAFF FGS Program in full for a fire department.
+Any attempt by the Limited Licensee to use only a portion of the IAFF FGS Program or to use the IAFF FGS Program without the proper safety measures and IAFF-Certified FGS Instructors is inconsistent with the scope of this License and is therefore prohibited.

 IAFF FGS Limited Licenses shall only be issued to third party training organizations or regional consortiums that are:

 - Federal, state or provincial governments or agencies

 - State or provincial fire academies